德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Blayne Peter Curtis - Director & Senior Research Analyst

 • I just wanted to go back to the decision.
 I mean, I understand the inventory is not going to be obsolete, but it's eventually going to kind of steal from your future ability to scale gross margins.
 So I mean, at the current run rate, you're kind of building at like a $23 billion run rate, and it's going to only increase next year.
 So what's the harm in pulling it back a bit?
-I'm just trying to understand an interim here, just pulling back utilizations and not building so much inventory.
+I'm just trying to understand in interim here, just pulling back utilizations and not building so much inventory.

 • Rafael R. Lizardi - CFO and Senior VP of Finance & Operations